sasajo/polyapi-java/science/README.md

 > pip install -r requirements.txt

 # prisma
-> prisma generate  # generates the library for python to access the db
+> prisma generate --generator py --schema ../prisma/schema.prisma # generates the library for python to access the db
 # if you do not have CLI access to prisma, try adding this to your path in your bashrc:
 # export PATH=$PATH:$HOME/.local/bin
 # and then reopen a new terminal